jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

    	  mem->size = size;
 }
 ```
-If the backend doesn’t support this functionality, plugin authors can provide a dummy function
+If the backend doesn't support this functionality, plugin authors can provide a dummy function

 * `platform_fns->destroy_stream_executor`: clean up fields inside `SP_StreamExecutor` that were allocated by the plugin. `stream_executor` itself should not be deleted here.
 ```c++